shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

     Details.
 Notice there are some future orders in place as well.

-8. Once you are done reviewing this page, select the **Ctrl+back arrow** on the top right of the page to be navigated back to the Sales Report.
+8. Once you are done reviewing this page, select the **Ctrl+back arrow** on the top right of the page to navigate back to the Sales Report.

     ![A screenshot of Power BI Desktop Product Details page](../media/lab-01/image25.png)

 9. Feel free to further analyze the report.
-Once ready let's look at the model view.
+Once ready, let's look at the model view.
 From the left panel, select **Model view icon**.

     ![](../media/lab-01/image27.png)